gabrosh/ape/README.md

 - Simple word (identificator) completion in Insert mode and regex prompts
 - Command and command arguments completion in command prompt
 - Macro recording and editing
-- Light and dark color scheme
+- Light and dark color schemes

 ## No-goals
 - Mouse support